SAIL-UA/leap.github.io/01-index.md

 - **Walking** (3 minutes at 3 mph)
 - **Jogging** (3 minutes at 6 mph)

-Data was recorded at **128Hz** sampling rate to capture motion dynamics effectively.
+The data was originally recorded at a 128Hz sampling rate to effectively capture motion dynamics.
+During preprocessing, we downsampled it from 128Hz to 60Hz to optimize data handling and analysis.

 ## Workflow